Xueyi-Wang/EGOFALLS/README.md

-# I will update the link of dataversenl for the dataset later.
+# The dataset is under review of dataveerseNL.
+I will update the link later.

 For Paper "Fall detection with a non-intrusive and first-person vision approach", we only used data from five subjects, since the paper was finished before the complete of the whole dataset.